frankxuzy/JS-TheTrickyStuff/Prototypes.md

 - Describe and diagram the relationship between \_\_proto\_\_, prototype and constructor
 - Add methods and properties on the prototype object to write more efficient code
 - Explain the differences between adding methods and properties to the prototype versus the constructor function
+- Implement inheritance in JavaScript through the prototype object

 ### The `new` keyword
 We previously used the `new` keyword to create objects from constructor functions - let's recap what it does